Hemera/ThinkstockUse these common household objects for minor annoyances.

 1. Soothe minor burns in the kitchen

 Grabbed a hot pot handle or touched the edge of a baking sheet fresh from the oven?
 Keep a tube of white, minty toothpaste nearby to soothe a minor burn.
 First, run cold water over the burn, then gently pat dry and spread on a layer of toothpaste.
 The pain will quickly fade.
+Here’s how to treat a burn with honey, vinegar, and other kitchen staples.

 2. Help heal a bruise